pnp/PnP-Transformation/JDP Remediation - CSOM/JDP.Remediation.Console/Readme.md

 		* Cannot contact site at the specified URL
 			* Cause: The specified web (subweb, subsite, etc.) does not exist
 			* Remediation: none; the web does not exist
+- **DeleteWorkflowAssociations\_SuccessFailure-yyyyMMdd_hhmmss.csv**
+	* In this report, details of the deleted workflow associations will be present.
+	* This output file would contain the below mentioned columns and the entries corresponding to deleted workflow associations.
+		* **DirName:** Specifies the directory name of the workflow associations.
+		* **LeafName:** Specifies the leaf name of the workflow associations.
+		* **SiteCollection:** Specifies the Site Collection where in the workflow associations is present.
+		* **WebApplication:** Specifies the Web Application of the Site Collection where in the workflow associations is present.
+		* **WebUrl:** Specifies the Web Url for the Site Collection where in the workflow associations is present.
+		* **Status:** Specifies whether the status of deletion of workflow associations.
+It contains one of the following values
+			* **Success:** If value of this column is “Success” it implies that the deletion of the workflow associations was successful
+			* **Failure:** If value of this column is “Failure” it implies that the deletion of the workflow associations was not successful due to some error.

 ### 5. Delete All List Template based on Pre-Scan OR Discovery Output OR Output generated by (Self Service > Operation 1) ###
 This operation reads a list of list templates having customized elements, from an input file generated by **Operation-Generate List Template Report with FTC Analysis**, or from the list templates in gallery reports generated either from PreMT or Discovery, and deletes them from the sites, webs, and lists of the target SharePoint environment.